asongoficeandtea/todoapp/README.md

 ### Risk Assessment

+* Limitations
+    * No personalisation to the user
+    * No CSRF Protection as form.hidden_tag() and secret key not utilised
+    * No form of encryption utilised as information provided by the user is not intended to be sensitive

 ## Conclusion

 > I did enjoy writing the code and understanding how an application is built and deployed utilising cloud-enabling technology.
 I have an improved knowledge of automation and how to set up automation in my processes.
 This was very evident in unit testing and this module was incredibly useful for my learning process.

 > In my next project, I aim to develop an app utilising two database tables in order to produce applications with extended functionality.